royben/Resonance/README.md

 <br/>
 <br/>

-The resonance library might be described by the folowing layers:
+The resonance library might be described by these 3 basic layers:

 ### Transporting
 A transporter responsibility is to provide the API for sending and receiving messages, managing those messages, and propagating the necessary information to other components.